DrewRoss5/Courier/README.md

 # Roadmap/ToDo
-- Add more robust error handling
+- Add user validation to tunnel initialization
 - Implement support for password protecting private keys
 - Allow for multiple chats simulataneously (each chat having its own "tab")
   - Once this is implemented, implement peer discovery, allowing for more complete p2p functionality